aws-samples/how-to-write-more-correct-software-workshop/instructions/steps.md

 Copy this code where the `if/then` expression has been flattened by the call to `:- Need`.
+We will still have the error
+`value does not satisfy the subset constraints of 'AwsKmsArn'` we will deal with that in the next step.
 ```dafny

   function ParseAwsKmsArn(identifier: string)